tesseract-ocr/tessdoc/TrainingTesseract.md

 ```

 The `mf` features are polygon segments of the outline normalized to the
 1st and 2nd moments.
-The 'mf' line will followed by a set of lines determined by \<number of features\>.
+The `mf` line will followed by a set of lines determined by \<number of features\>.
 x is x position [-0.5,0.5]
 y is y position [-0.25,0.75]
 length is the length of the polygon segment [0,1.0]